nu-tech-ethics/fall2021/pages/_assignments/identity05.md

 ...and if you have time (optional), what do you think Ruha Benjamin would say to the "we can make the algorithms more fair" assertion?

-When you’re done, paste your response from the Google Doc into the <a href="https://canvas.northwestern.edu/courses/130544/assignments/853478">Canvas Assignment</a>.
+When you’re done, paste your response from the Google Doc into the Canvas Assignment.